3i on the defensive as investor builds stake

 Shares in the group have gained almost 65 percent since chief executive Simon Borrows launched his restructuring plan.

-"We have wasted no time in implementing the significant organizational and cultural changes that were needed," Borrows said in a statement.
+"We have wasted no time in implementing the significant organisational and cultural changes that were needed," Borrows said in a statement.

 "We are nine months into the first phase of restructuring at 3i and our focus is now moving to the next phase...generating value and sustainable performance for our key stakeholders."